How to Make Pickles – Refrigerator Method

 3. Do I need fresh dill or can I use dry?

-1. We do not recommend using dry dill and highly recommend using fresh dill
+1. I don’t recommend using dry dill and highly recommend using fresh dill

-1. For quick pickling, the jars do not need to seal.
+1. For quick pickling, the jars don’t need to seal.
 However, due to the heat of the water, sometimes the jars do seal.
-It is not an issue if the jars do or do not seal.
+It isn’t an issue if the jars do or don’t seal.

 You Might Also Like: